coleschuelke/game-engine/doc/tournament-instructions.md

 Vision Test: Estimate the red and blue balloon center locations to within 10 cm based on a set of images and their corresponding metadata.

-Obstacle Course: Command a quadcopter to pop two balloons and return to the start position as quickly as possible.
+Obstacle Course: Command a quadcopter to pop two balloons and arrive at the goal position as quickly as possible.

 ## Obstacle Course Notes